Skip to content

 Having a manual backup of your Toast Wallet makes recovery pretty straightforward.
 All you have to do is import the private keys into another supported wallet, like Xaman.
 You can also use the browser version to access your Toast Wallet and transfer funds.

-Once you recover your wallet, you’ll want to withdraw your funds from it and close the Toast Wallet for good.
+Once you recover your wallet, you’ll want to withdraw your funds and close Toast Wallet for good.
 It hasn’t had a security update in five years, making it vulnerable to modern hacking attempts.

 Book a Toast Wallet Recovery Service

 Toast Wallet recovery should be easy if you have the tools, at least in theory.
-In practice, however, its unsupported state since 2020 can make recovery frustrating, as evident in the wallet’s subreddit r/ToastWallet.
-Oftentimes, either things don’t work as they should, or don’t work at all because of outdated software.
+In practice, however, its unsupported status since 2020 can make recovery frustrating, as evidenced on the wallet’s subreddit r/ToastWallet.
+Oftentimes, either things don’t work as they should, or don’t work at all, because of outdated software.

 There are also reports of missing funds, users getting hacked on the browser version, and phishing sites stealing private keys.
-Hackers have had plenty of time to go over the source code and find vulnerabilities, which has made the risk of being hacked high if you’re not 100% diligent in your recovery.
+Hackers have had plenty of time to review the source code and find vulnerabilities, which has raised the risk of a hack if you’re not 100% diligent in your recovery.

 Frequently Asked Questions